 Who should stay in the CBD?

-• Outside business hours, the area around Pitt Street Mall and Martin Place can get pretty dead.
-Unlike other world cities, Sydney’s shops shut early, with the average being 6pm.
+- Outside business hours, the area around Pitt Street Mall can get pretty dead.
+Sydney’s shops shut early most nights, except Thursday at 6pm, unlike other world cities.

-• You are unlikely to have a pretty view from your window.
+- You probably won’t have a pretty view from your window.

-This is the northern end of the CBD and includes the areas bordered by Bridge Street, Park Street, Macquarie and Kent Street.
+This is the northern end of the CBD, including the areas bordered by Bridge Street, Park Street, Macquarie, and Kent Street.
+Train stations servicing this area include Wynyard, Martin Place, and St James.

-Within a 10 minutes walk from this part of the city, you can reach The Rocks, Pitt Street Mall shopping and Sydney’s brand new dining precinct, Barangaroo.
-There is also a great range of small bars in this part of town.
+Within a 10-minute walk from here, you can reach The Rocks, Pitt Street Mall, and Sydney’s new dining precinct, Barangaroo.
+There are also lots of small bars in this area.

-Previously branded as Travelodge, this is now a Mercure, a good functional tourist hotel, but the location and the price make it a reasonable option.
-There are two Mercure properties in this part of town; the other is at Martin Place.
-However, I think this one is the better choice for leisure travellers, as you can walk to The Rocks or Barangaroo in less than 10 minutes.
+Formerly Travelodge, now Mercure, is a functional tourist hotel.
+The location and price make it a reasonable option.
+There are two Mercure properties here; the other is at Martin Place.
+This one is better for leisure travellers, as you can walk to The Rocks or Barangaroo in less than 10 minutes.

 Check availability, reviews and current prices of Mercure Wynyard